lindngo/drug-overdoses-in-usa/README.md

 [https://github.com/lindngo/us-drug-overdoses/blob/main/cleaned_drug_overdose_death_rates.xlsx](https://github.com/lindngo/us-drug-overdoses/blob/main/cleaned_drug_overdose_death_rates.xlsx)

 ## Dataset Factors
-Please see this page for more details: https://data.cdc.gov/NCHS/Drug-overdose-death-rates-by-drug-type-sex-age-rac/95ax-ymtc/about_data
+See this page for more details: https://data.cdc.gov/NCHS/Drug-overdose-death-rates-by-drug-type-sex-age-rac/95ax-ymtc/about_data

 ## Data Cleaning
 - 1,112 data rows had * in the Flag column, indicating that these rows had null values in the Estimate column.
 For a more accurate and insightful analysis, I decided to remove these null values.